 The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities.
-The major factors which could affect this the Company's cash flows forward-looking statement are the price at which the Company sells its commodities, the ability of the Company to bring the Shafter mine into to its target production levels in the anticipated time frame, the incremental cost and capacity currently planned, and the ability of the mines to meet production budgets for commodities produced at budgeted costs.
-See also Liquidity discussion on page 14.
+The major factors which could affect the Company's cash flows are the price at which the Company sells its commodities, the ability of the Company to bring the Shafter mine into to its target production levels in the anticipated time frame, the incremental cost and capacity currently planned, and the ability of the Company's mines to meet production budgets for commodities produced at budgeted costs.
+See also the factors discussed herein under the heading "Liquidity".